 Standard costing is a cost accumulation method that makes use of predetermined amounts known as standard costs.

-Instead of recording costs at the actual amount spent, they are recorded using standard costs.
-They are adjusted later in the process to match the actual amounts.
+Standard costing makes us of predetermined costs.
+Instead of recording costs at the actual amounts, they are recorded using standard costs initially.
+Then later in the process, they are adjusted to match the actual amounts.

 Standard costs may be based on historical data, past experiences, market averages, and other relevant sources of information.